-These rules will keep everyone safe and help us to be fair to others.

-- 1. I will only use the school's laptops and iPads for schoolwork or with permission. - 2.
-I will only delete my own files. - 3.
-I will not look at other people's files without their permission. - 4.
-I will keep my login and password secret. - 5.
-I will not bring CDs, memory sticks or other devices into school without permission. - 6.
-If I bring my mobile phone to school, I will hand it in at reception or keep it in a safe place and will not use it during the school day without permission. - 7.
-I will ask permission from a member of staff before using the internet. - 8.
-When I am at school I will only use the school email. - 9.
-I will only e-mail people I know, or my teacher has approved. - 10.
-The messages I send, or information I upload, will always be polite and sensible. - 11.
-I will not open an attachment or download a file unless I have permission or I know and trust the person who has sent it. - 12.
-I will not give my home address, phone number, send a photograph or video, or give any other personal information that could be used to identify me, my family or my friends, unless my teacher has given permission. - 13.
-I will never arrange to meet someone I have only ever previously met on the Internet or by email or in a chat room. - 14.
-If I see anything I am unhappy with or I receive a message I do not like, I will not respond to it but I will tell a teacher/responsible adult. - ✓ I have read the school '14 rules for responsible IT use'.
-My teacher has explained them to me. - ✓ I understand these rules are there to help keep me safe, and my friends and family safe.
-I agree to follow the rules. - ✓ This means I will use the school computers, laptops, internet, e-mail, digital cameras, video recorders and any other equipment in a safe and responsible way. - ✓ I understand that the school can check my folders on the school network and the internet sites I visit and that if they have concerns about my safety, they may contact my parent/carer. - ✓ I understand that if staff still have concerns about my safety, I might not be able to use the computers / laptops anymore.
+The ese r ules will keep everyone safe and help us to be fair to others.
+1. I will only use the school's laptops and iPads for schoolwork or with permission.
+2. I will only delete my own files.
+3. I will not look at other people's files without their permission.
+4. I will keep my login and password secret.
+5. I will not bring CDs, memory sticks or other devices into school without permission.
+6. If I bring my mobile phone to school, I will hand it in at reception or keep it in a safe place and will not use it during the school day without permission.
+7. I will ask permission from a member of staff before using the internet.
+8. When I am at school I will only use the school email.
+9. I will only e-mail people I know, or my teacher has approved.
+10. The messages I send, or information I upload, will always be polite and sensible.
+11. I will not open an attachment or download a file unless I have permission or I know and trust the person who has sent it.
+12. I will not give my home address, phone number, send a photograph or video, or give any other personal information that could be used to identify me, my family or my friends, unless my teacher has given permission.
+13. I will never arrange to meet someone I have only ever previously met on the Internet or by email or in a chat room.
+14. If I see anything I am unhappy with or I receive a message I do not like, I will not respond to it but will tell a teacher/responsible adult.
+I un folk This and I un and I un ve read the school '14 rules for responsible IT use'.
+My teacher has explained them to me. derstand these rules are there to help keep me safe, and my friends and family safe.
+I agree to ow the rules.
+I will use the school computers, laptops, internet, e-mail, digital cameras, video recorders any other equipment in a safe and responsible way. derstand that the school can check my folders on the school network and the internet sites I visit that if they have concerns about my safety, they may contact my parent/carer. derstand that if staff still have concerns about my safety, I might not be able to use the computers ptops anymore.